 Exercising and moving your body are great ways to boost the mood.
 Exercise releases endorphins and can decrease your stress levels.
 You don’t need to be a runner or a weightlifter to benefit from exercise.
 A walk around the block or an impromptu dance party works just fine.

-Create healthy and mindful routines
+Creating healthy and mindful routines

 Getting enough sleep, eating regular, healthy meals, decreasing your alcohol intake, and creating a daily routine can help get you out of the rut of depression.
 Additionally, incorporating regular mediation or journaling into your day can help immensely.

-Talk about it
+Talking about it